-- The tour finishes with a visit to Platform 9 3/4 at Charring Cross station.
+- The tour finishes with a visit to Platform 9 3/4 at Kings Cross station.
 We’d already been along to check out that particular site and thought it was great.
 Ignore the stinking reviews you find online!

 We were guests on this tour, but all views are, as always, our own.
 You can find further information on this Harry Potter movie tour by clicking through.